 Oxford University launched its environmental sustainability strategy in 2021, setting targets of net zero carbon and net gain in biodiversity, both by 2035.
 The Student Union and student societies were influential in trying to make this strategy as ambitious as possible.

-The strategy has ten key priority areas, which you can find out more about here, where the full strategy is also attached.
+The strategy has ten key priority areas, which you can find out more about below, where the full strategy is also linked.

 A key way that universities can make a difference on climate change is through their investments.
 Oxford university has endowment assets of £1.3bn whilst individual colleges have their own endowments which total to £5.06bn.